 How to Lose a Game of Skill

-The unpredictable elements of statistical variance form the very foundation of gambling, and are the reason why casinos consistently make money, and punters consistently come back for more.
+The unpredictable elements of statistical variance form the very foundation of gambling, and are the reason why the top casinos consistently make money, and punters consistently come back for more.
 A gambler who is playing a game of luck is very often taking a bet on a near even-chance gamble, hoping that they might hit a certain point in the pattern of variance that pays out in their favor.
 The gamble is however, very slightly in the favor of the casino.
 It is the equivalent of betting on tails in a coin flip that is actually very marginally weighted in favor of heads.

 The first rule of gambling on a house game is that the casino has always won, and the players (collectively) have always lost.
 Players rely on hitting a lucky run, and as long as they have the humility to walk away they could end up on top.
 Most people who play a luck based game are very likely, in the long run, to end up at a loss.

 The First Level of Loss – Losing What You Can Afford

 It is usually the case then, that in the long run I will make a loss on a game of chance.
 This is however only the first level of loss in gambling.
 In some ways we accept this loss as a given, and as a part of the fun of gambling.
 We know that the casino has an edge, and we are playing with money that we can afford to lose.
 For example, I take £20 to a casino and play roulette.
 I stay for a few hours playing a game I enjoy, drinking free coffee, and having a nice evening.
 Sometimes I lose £20, and sometimes I go home with much more.
 Is this any more of a loss than going out to a pub where I have no chance of taking home more money than I took out?
 The only thing I can gain this way is a hangover.

 The first level of loss in gambling is losing an amount of money that you are happy to lose, and that you can afford to lose.
 It is not so bad, and is not really so much of a loss at all.

 The Influence of the Casino